Big Apple (TV series): Broadcast

-Big Apple was originally slated to compete with NBC's very popular medical drama series ER.
+Big Apple was originally slated to compete with NBC's medical drama series ER.
 Although 13 episodes were commissioned, only 8 aired before CBS canceled the show and replaced it with the newsmagazine 48 Hours in the 10pm (EST) Thursday time slot.
 In 2008, the series aired in syndication on Universal HD.

 Home media

 CBS released all eight completed episodes on a two-disc DVD set in the United States on July 10, 2015, without special features.

 Reception

 Reviews of the show were largely positive.
 Variety called it "a triumph all around" and compared it favorably to NYPD Blue and Murder One.
 Entertainment Weekly praised O'Neill's performance as Detective Mooney and gave the show higher marks than Denis Leary's The Job.